When are the deadlines to apply for this program?

 What is the teaching and assessment style abroad?

 There will be lectures and discussions.
 Most courses involve learning outside the classroom, such as visits to museums and archaeological sites around Athens.
 Course structures vary, but assessment criteria are similar to most U.S. university courses.
 Possible assessments include exams and quizzes, research papers, presentations, and participation.

 What are some student life activities available on campus?

 What are the accommodations like?
 Who will I be living with?

 You will live in furnished apartments near campus or in a homestay.
 In the apartments, you’ll live with 3-6 other students in single or double rooms.
 Student apartments are often in the same building as Greek families, so that you have more opportunities to interact with the locals and live like true Athenians.
-As for meals, CYA provides lunch on the weekdays, and students will be given a meal stipend to cook for themselves otherwise.
+As for meals, CYA provides lunch on the weekdays, while students are responsible for all other meals.
 For an alternative housing option, homestays are positioned through the city and at the furthest are 45 minutes to 1 hours away from the CYA Academic Center, accessible by metro or bus and walking.
 Host families will provide all meals except lunch during the weekdays.
 Learn more about accommodations and meals here.

 Do host families speak English?